 This section summarises the findings for each of the fifteen objectives.
-Findings specifically relevant to the education sector are highlighted below.
+Findings particularly related to research are highlighted below.

 Objective 1: Supportive and inclusive environments in formal education

 - There is a lack of LGBTI+-related information taught in schools, particularly about transgender and other gender non-conforming identities - There is a lack of training for educators to appropriately respond to LGBTI+ students' issues - Visible safe school policies and programmes in combination with supports can promote more positive psychological outcomes for LGBTI+ young people.
 School level policies and regulations have a greater role than state level regulations.